How to Create a Personal Development Reading List

 - Health and wellness

-Step 2: Start with Core Classics and Trusted Authors
+Step 2: Start Your Reading List with Core Personal Development Classics and Trusted Authors

-Some books have stood the test of time because their lessons are universally applicable.
-These “core classics” are a great foundation for any reading list.
+Some books have stood the test of time because their lessons remain universally relevant.
+These foundational personal development classics are a great place to start your reading journey:

 - The 7 Habits of Highly Effective People by Stephen R. Covey